26 N. Washington Street,

 In around 2001, a group called Friends of the Tivoli was created to explore the possibility of rescuing the old landmark from further decay.
 The group estimated it would cost over a million dollars just for restoring the Tivoli Theatre, much less purchasing the theater and operating it.

 In August 2012, restoration of the Tivoli Theatre began, funded by the Cook Group to look very near the way it did when it first opened on December 31, 1928.

 The restored Tivoli Theatre reopened on April 11, 2013 with a black tie gala.
-On April 12, 2013, the first film to be screened in the building in almost 14 years will be James Franco in “Oz The Great and Powerful”.
+On April 12, 2013, the first film to be screened in the building in almost 14 years was James Franco in “Oz The Great and Powerful”.

 Just login to your account and subscribe to this theater.